Sauravsingh0049/CarDekho-Insights-Exploring-Automotive-Trends-with-MySQL/README.md

 ![Screenshot (54)](https://github.com/irawatsaurav/Data-Analysis-with-MySQL/assets/155745836/1724868c-ec87-4082-9060-65b72fa85fae)

--The manager said to the employee All cars detail between 2015 to 2023 we need complete list
+-The manager said to the employee All car details between 2015 to 2023 we need a complete list

 ![Screenshot (56)](https://github.com/irawatsaurav/Data-Analysis-with-MySQL/assets/155745836/5bcd4624-02f9-441c-86a1-15198b132ca2)